 How to get around Xiamen?

 Over 5,000 taxis operate in Xiamen.
 Generally, it isn’t very easy to communicate with taxi drivers in English; therefore, we advise you to write your destination in Chinese characters.
 The fares are 10 RMB for the first 3 km.
 For each additional kilometer on the route over 3 kilometers, the rate is 2 RMB, and on the route over 8 kilometers – 3 RMB.

 Two metro lines are currently open; more are under construction.
 The fare is between 2 and 6 RMB.

 The bus system in Xiamen is well developed, and the buses are modern.
 There are almost 200 bus lines.
 Most of them operate between 6 AM and 11 PM.
 The cost of the ticket on most lines is 1 RMB.

 Another option is to use the BRT (Bus Rapid Transit) system.
 Several lines are available, and the cost of a ticket is a minimum of 0.6 RMB per kilometer.

-Check out our articles on other production regions.
+Check out our posts on other production regions.